We Love Dinky Dungeons!

 Surprise occurs whenever a target isn't expecting attack and is taken completely off-guard.
 A surprised character has a -5 initiative penalty during the first round of combat.
 A successful Perception check can be used to avoid surprise, at the game master's discretion.

 Your character's Attack Rank is the sum of attack values from the weapon he is wielding and any spells that are enhancing his combat abilities.
-It can also be improved by power attacks, skill bonus, or aiming for parts of the target's body not covered by armor.
+It can also be improved by combat maneuvers, skill bonus, or aiming for parts of the target's body not covered by armor.
 It can be penalized by shield use and stun.

 Your character's Defense Rank is the sum of defense values from any armor he is wearing and spells that are protecting him.
 It can also be improved by dodging, taking cover, blocking with a shield, or otherwise making it harder for an attacker to successfully hit him.